lijumjose/VIPMP/src/pages/docs/customer_account/linked_membership.md

 ## Creating new linked memberships using API

-The following list provides certain important aspects of linked membership creation:
+The following list provides certain important aspects related to linked membership creation:

-- Partner marketplaces can create linked memberships using the [Update Customer API](./update_customer_account.md).
-The Update Customer API endpoint accepts the [necessary parameters](#request) to define a new linked membership.
 - Linked membership account details are maintained independently of the VIP MP customer account details.
 - Discount levels for linked memberships are automatically calculated on the anniversary date of the linked membership.
 The calculated discount level is automatically applied to all members and the owner.
 - The calculated discount level will be propagated to all the participating linked members and the owner.
 - A linked membership owner and members are not qualified for the three-year commit benefits.

-You need to use the [Update customer account API](./update_customer_account.md) to create a linked membership for a customer account.
+Partner marketplaces can create linked memberships using the [Update Customer API](./update_customer_account.md).

 ### Request

-The following linked membership details are mandatory:
+The following example shows the parameters to be used in the request body of the [Update Customer API](./update_customer_account.md) endpoint to define a new linked membership:

 ```json
 "linkedMembership": {